Vaibhav-Kumar-K-R/Live-Chat-app/README.md

-🤝 Contributing
+#Contributing
-Contributions, issues, and feature requests are welcome!
+1.Contributions, issues, and feature requests are welcome!

-Fork the repo
+2.Fork the repo

-Create your feature branch: git checkout -b feature-name

-Commit your changes: git commit -m 'Add some feature'

-Push to the branch: git push origin feature-name

-Open a pull request
+3.Create your feature branch: git checkout -b feature-name 4.Commit your changes: git commit -m 'Add some feature' 5.Push to the branch: git push origin feature-name 6.Open a pull request